DrKondor/OpenBoxNetbookSetup/README.md

 I also find variable transparency really handy for managing windows on a small netbook screen, so that's included via transset-df (http://forchheimer.se/transset-df/) using Alt+Scroll.

 Have Fun!

+7-25-2015 changing a few things around to use these settings with the bunsenlabs project, (github.com/bunsenlabs) based on debian jessie.